hwangbobo/hwangbobo.github.io/_pages/resume.md

 ### SNOW Corporation
 Data Analyst Intern
-- Worked on building the interest-based social blogging app WIT and short-for video platform VENTI
+- Worked on building the interest-based social blogging app WIT and short-form video platform VENTI
 - Managed data taxonomy for Amplitude implementation of in-app events
 - Defined product roadmaps, feature priorities and KPIs based on user data
 - Analyzed user behavior data and marketing conversion data to measure conversion success from marketing campaigns and propose improvements for